aimeos/laravel-cms/README.md

 * Multi-tenancy capable
 * Supports soft-deletes
 * Fully Open Source
-* Scales from single page with SQLite to millions of pages with RDBMS
+* Scales from single page with SQLite to millions of pages with DB clusters

 It can be installed into any existing Laravel application.